bitnami/containers/containers/node/README.md

 bats test.sh
 ```

+# Changelog

+## 4.1.1-0-r01 (2015-10-07)

+- `/app` directory is no longer exported as a volume.
+This caused problems when building on top of the image, since changes in the volume are not persisted between Dockerfile `RUN` instructions.
+To keep the previous behavior (so that you can mount the volume in another container), create the container with the `-v /app` option.

 # Contributing

 We'd love for you to contribute to this Docker image.
 You can request new features by creating an